phansch/philhansch.net/games/1GAM-January.md

  * On Windows use `love C:\path\to\game.love` **or** drag the .love file onto love.exe
  * On Mac use `open -n -a love "/home/path/to/game"` **or** drag the .love file onto the Love.app application bundle

-Once the month is over, there will also be a .exe file for Windows users.
+Once the month is over, there will also be a .exe file for Windows users as well.